All solutions & products

 In active buildout

-4 · Stateful conversational RAG agents
+4 · Domain-scoped conversational agents

 Signature architectural judgment

 • Agentic when warranted, deterministic when better.
-I chose synchronous, debuggable pipelines and a one-report-per-conversation state machine over open-ended agent loops, and deliberately deferred a full agent/MCP layer until the RAG foundation was solid.
+I chose synchronous, debuggable pipelines and a one-report-per-conversation state machine over open-ended agent loops, and deliberately deferred a full agent/MCP layer until the RAG and space foundation was solid.
 The hardest call in agentic engineering is usually the one against using an agent.

 • Least-privilege by default.
 Delegated, user-controlled OAuth (PKCE) means agents act per user — never through admin service accounts.
 The system can only ever do what the person it's acting for could do.